The Library of Wisdom and Compassion

 The Library of Wisdom and Compassion is a special multivolume series in which His Holiness the Dalai Lama shares the Buddha’s teachings on the complete path to full awakening that he himself has practiced his entire life.
 The topics are arranged especially for people seeking practical spiritual advice and are peppered with the Dalai Lama’s own unique outlook.
 Assisted by his long-term disciple, the American nun Thubten Chodron, the Dalai Lama sets the context for practicing the Buddha’s teachings in modern times and then unveils the path of wisdom and compassion that leads to a meaningful life and sense of personal fulfillment.
 This series is an important bridge from introductory to profound topics for those seeking an in-depth explanation from a contemporary perspective.

-Volumes 1 through 6 have been published.
-Volume 7 is coming in the spring of 2022.
+Volumes 1 through 8 have been published and Volume 9 will be released in the summer of 2023.

 Volume 6: Courageous Compassion

 Courageous Compassion, the sixth volume of the Library of Wisdom and Compassion, continues the Dalai Lama’s teachings on the path to awakening.
 The previous volume, In Praise of Great Compassion, focused on opening our hearts with love and compassion for all living beings, and the present volume explains how to embody compassion and wisdom in our daily lives.
 Here we enter a fascinating exploration of bodhisattvas’ activities across multiple Buddhist traditions—Tibetan, Theravāda, and Chinese Buddhism.